 Substitute Teachers MUST be licensed with the State of New Mexico.
+New Mexico statutes require a school employee to hold a license within 90 days of their hire date.
 Options for licensure include a Substitute Teacher License (Level 1 or 2), a Certified Teacher License, or an Administrator's License.